ivyldewitt/blog/content/post/ten-minutes-of-go.md

 #### Compiled language

-*Fun Fact: Go was my first time work with a complied language.
-What, that doesn't sound fun at all?
-Oh well, I tried.*

 Go is a [complied language](https://en.wikipedia.org/wiki/Compiled_language) along the likes of C, Java, Pascal and more modern languages like Rust.
 Compiled languages are converted directly to machine code that can be read directly by the computer, instead of an interpreted language such as JavaScript.
 Go's compiler leads to it being a very fast, performant language.

 #### Error Checking